pocomane/brewed-in-the-apocalypse/bita.md

 # Roll move

 The following move is crucial for all the game.
-It is a sort of fallback for uncertain situations not covered by other moves.
-Practically you can play also with this move alone deleting any other one requiring a roll, but other moves will bring colors to the game.
+It is also a of fallback for any uncertain situation not covered by other moves.
+Practically you could play the game deleting any other one requiring a roll, and keeping only this one, but other moves will bring colors to the game.

 __Face the uncertain__ - When a protagonist takes an action that risks failure or complications and there is no other more specific move, the following steps